Manh4real/mock-tiktok/README.md

 Note: Login/Signup with Email, Password

-# Current Work (8 Sep, 2022)
+# Current Work (10 Sep, 2022)

-- Auto play video ✅
+- Drag and drop file upload ✅
-- Drag and drop file upload
+- Navigate to next/prev video using buttons on VideoDetails ✅